-Program personnel, including the Program Director, Medical Director, principal faculty, instructional faculty (to include preceptors), and staff are not required to provide letters of recommendation, nor complete credentialling forms that require providing personal opinions of a student's performance, professionalism, or abilities.
+Program personnel, including the Program Director, Medical Director, Principal Faculty, Instructional Faculty (to include preceptors), and Staff are not required to provide letters of recommendation, nor complete credentialling forms that require providing personal opinions of a student's performance, professionalism, or abilities.
 Permission should be sought before having a request for such letters sent to the program.
-Faculty that receive requests for letters of recommendation or credentialling requests will provide a personal, complete, and candid review of the student.
+Faculty that receive requests for LORs or Credentialling Requests will provide a personal, complete, and candid review of the student.